phixcn/polkadot/roadmap/implementers-guide/src/runtime/disputes2.md

 vote is concluded.
 Conclusion implies that the result for this block can not be altered anymore, valid or invalid is fixed now.

-In order to assure, the dispute result is not forgotten or intentionally side stepped, it has to be recorded on chain.
+In order to ensure, the dispute result is not forgotten or intentionally side stepped, it has to be recorded on chain.
 This on chain recording mechanic must be vigilant, in a sense, that new emerging forks must also receive the dispute resolution recorded (transplantation) iff the disputed block is in the ancestry path of that chain.